Proton VPN Review 2023

 If you're looking for an affordable VPN for a short time or a long time, you might want to consider Proton VPN.
 This service has recently updated its plans and prices to make them more affordable and accessible to users.
 Here's everything you should know about Proton VPN's plans and prices.

-How Much Does Proton VPN Cost?
+How Much Is Proton VPN?

 Proton VPN starts at $4.99/month on its 24-month plan.
 Apart from that, it has three other plans to choose from: free, monthly, and 12 months.

 The free plan is limited in features, and the other three plans offer the same benefits at different prices.
 You can find out more about the free plan in the next section.
-In the table below, you'll find the prices for Proton VPN Plus plans - which include the VPN service only.
+In the table below, you'll find the prices for Proton VPN Plus plans, which include the VPN service only.

-Proton VPN Plus plans Total Price Per Month Savings
+Proton VPN Plus Plans Total Price Per Month Savings

 1 Month $9.99 $9.99 0%